 Athletics is a truly international sport.
-At the 2017 IAAF World Championships over 200 countries have athletes participating.
+At the 2017 IAAF World Championships over 200 countries had athletes participating.
 At any given time during the championships, participants could be sharing the stadium with athletes from a such a vast array of countries, the UN would be put to shame.
 Athletics has often provided the backdrop against which some of the greatest examples of the triumphs of the human spirit have played out.
 Among these triumphs, I believe that athletes who enter for more than one event in their individual capacity provide some of the best athletic inspirations.

 At the 2017 World Champs both Caster Semenya and Wayde van Niekerk attempted historic doubles.
 Caster – the 800m and 1500m, Wayde the 200m and the 400m.

 This got me thinking.
 Across the years some really historic doubles have been attempted.
 These are a few of my favourite and surprising ones.

 Gail Devers: 100m & 110m Hurdles – Olympics (Barcelona 1992 & Atlanta 1996) IAAF World Champs (Stuggart 1993)